SchokiCoder/book_modern_c/src/24_optional.md

 ### storage duration

+Storage duration tells how long the content of a variables gets stored in memory.
-"i" has a so called "static storage duration", which means it exists for as long as our program runs.
+"i" has the so called "static storage duration", which means it exists for as long as our program runs.
 This also means it is initialized just once.

 On the other side we have the default: "automatic storage duration".
 It get's created at the start of the block it was declared in and dies with the